 "And yours is Sir Kenly."

-"Yep that's my dad bravest knight in the kingdom."
+"Yep that's my father bravest knight in the kingdom."

 "Brave enough to climb down a wishing well?"
 Galloway gently mocked.